 If you use a base event, the trigger does not evaluate any attribute values on the incoming event.
-For example, if the trigger previously initiated a work item when Aegis received a vCenter event, you can append additional matching events to the existing work item by configuring the expression as follows:
+For example, if the trigger previously initiated a work item when Workflow Automation received a vCenter event, you can append additional matching events to the existing work item by configuring the expression as follows:

 '''

-All of the following occur within 2 Minutes of each other during the life of the work item

-■ One VMware.vCenter Event event x
+■ One VMware.vCenter Event event ×

 '''

 If you use a named event, the trigger ensures the event matches the specified attribute values on the named event.
-For example, if the trigger previously initiated a work item when Aegis received a VM Detected Down named event, you can append additional matching events to the existing work item by configuring the expression as follows:
+For example, if the trigger previously initiated a work item when Workflow Automation received a VM Detected Down named event, you can append additional matching events to the existing work item by configuring the expression as follows:

 '''

-All of the following occur within 2 Minutes of each other during the life of the work item

 ■ One VM Detected Down event ×

 '''